-Bluecrop Blueberry is a medium-sized shrub that is typically grown for its edible qualities.
-It produces clusters of blue round berries which are usually ready for picking in mid summer.
-The berries have a sweet taste and a juicy texture.
+Superior Blueberry is a medium-sized shrub that is typically grown for its edible qualities.
+It produces clusters of blue round berries which are usually ready for picking from early to mid summer.
+The berries have a sweet taste and a firm texture.